anthonyk1225/slate/source/index.html.md

 # Introduction

 Welcome to the create-node-app API!
-You can access endpoints, which get information on various users in our database.

 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.